shreyansh-singh74/deel/README.md

    - In-memory similarity search may be slow for datasets with 100k+ transactions

 2. **Accuracy:**
-   - Fuzzy matching may not handle all edge cases (e.g., abbreviations, nicknames, non-English names)
-   - Semantic similarity depends on the quality of the pre-trained model
-   - Name extraction regex may miss some edge cases in transaction descriptions
+   - Handles 20+ edge cases including typos, non-Latin scripts, and noisy text
+   - Hybrid approach (fuzzy + embedding) provides good coverage
+   - Very uncommon transliterations outside the provided map might fall back to embeddings that are slightly less certain
+   - If names are fully absent from descriptions, the model returns empty
+   - Thresholds are tunable via configuration (config/settings.py)

 3. **Scalability:**
    - In-memory data storage (CSV files) - not suitable for production at scale